-This is not a software or digital design course, it reflects the studio based and idea generation nature of graphic communication design.
-Students are encouraged to stay away from design software and apps as much as possible at the start of the course, to get back to basics and learn fundamental design principles - which don’t require any digital processes.
+This course reflects the studio based and idea generation nature of graphic communication design.
+Students are encouraged to avoid design software and apps as much as possible at the start of the course, to ensure they focus on learning the fundamental design principles - which don’t require any digital processes.
 Adobe CC (Photoshop, Illustrator and InDesign) software workshops will be arranged as the course progresses, depending on the level of student experience.

 How much time should I commit to the course?

 Online contact time with tutors will be scheduled across 4 days of the week.
 To get the most out of the experience it’s highly recommended that students approach this as a full time course.
 Self-directed practice and research between online contact time is essential.